 The Environmental Protection and Mining Inspection Body oversees the reclamation work.
 The most recent inspections at Akhtala Mining and Enrichment Combine were conducted in 2018, revealing several violations.
 No inspections are scheduled for the Combine this year.

-Arthur Grigoryan, the former head of the Inspection Body, explains, “The Inspection Body is responsible for overseeing about 5,000 businesses.
+Arthur Grigoryan, the former head of the Inspection Body, explains, “The Inspection Body is responsible for overseeing about 5,000 economic entities.
 Among these, 1,000 are classified as high-risk.
-However, the Inspection Body cannot inspect these high-risk businesses, or any others, annually.”
+However, the Inspection Body cannot inspect all these high-risk entities, or any others, annually.”

 Grigoryan points out that local residents can request an inspection by submitting a well-supported application to the Inspection Body.
 However, residents living near Nahatak did not make such a request, as they were unaware of this option.